Contents

 Each emergency light connects to a building’s electrical supply.
 Generally, when the power source cuts off, AC power also stops flowing.
 In effect, this triggers the battery backup power to switch on, which delivers DC power to the lighting fixture.
 Those batteries need a full recharge within 24 hours after AC power restoration.
 This will allow it to last for at least 90 minutes during power failure.
 Even then, a battery pack can provide power for 120 minutes.
 Some emergency lighting circuits meet the minimum illumination levels for mandated building codes.

 Additionally, we recommend testing emergency light systems every month for one minute to ensure high performance.
 You should also discharge the battery for half an hour once a year.
 Batteries need a cyclic operation to function normally during a blackout.
-A 30-minute discharge will ensure that it will operate without any issue when needed.
+A 30-minute discharge will ensure that it will operate without any issues when needed.

 How to Make an Automatic LED Emergency Light Circuit